awslabs/amazon-qldb-driver-go/README.md

 The GitHub issues are intended for bug reports and feature requests.
 For help and questions with using AWS SDK for GO please make use of the resources listed in the [Getting Help](https://github.com/awslabs/amazon-qldb-driver-go#getting-help) section.
 Keeping the list of open issues lean will help us respond in a timely manner.

-## Documentation

-The Amazon QLDB Go Driver adheres to GoDoc standards and the documentation can be found [here](https://pkg.go.dev/github.com/awslabs/amazon-qldb-driver-go/qldbdriver?tab=doc)

-If you wish to use GoDoc locally, please refer the [GoDoc documetation](https://godoc.org/golang.org/x/tools/cmd/godoc)
 ## License

 This library is licensed under the Apache 2.0 License.